-Redbubble is perhaps the largest and biggest print on demand company listed in this article.
+Redbubble is perhaps the largest and biggest print on demand company listed in this article along with Teespring.
 Their domain receives a lot of traffic with a ton of artwork by a diverse community of designers and artists.

 Payments are made each 15th of the month no matter if you sold 5 or 1,000 items via PayPal or wire bank transfers (USA, UK, AU only)

-Redbubble has an easy to user user interface where you can set up your margins and it’s free to join.
-With a diverse community it’s a top notch site and has a huge customer base.
+Redbubble has a simple user interface where you can set up your margins and it’s free to join.
+With a diverse community, it’s a top-notch site and has a huge customer base.

 This one has my personal recommendation.
 There are many sites like Redbubble in this article but this is by far the best and most popular print on demand site based on traffic and feedback.

-Teespring is one of my old favorites in this list.
+Teespring is one of my old favorites on this list.
 In fact, my first Print on Demand experiences selling t-shirts online happened on Teespring (you can see my Facebook Teespring case study here).

 With Teespring, you need to launch campaigns and wait 3-21 days to finish them before the orders are fulfilled.
 As long as you sell enough shirts Teespring will produce them and pay you after that.

-Their marketplace makes it a very competitive print on demand company as they have categories which can be browsed by interests, hobbies, animals, age, locations, favorite sports, music and more.
+Their marketplace makes it a very competitive print on demand company as they have categories that can be browsed by interests, hobbies, animals, age, locations, favorite sports, music, and more.
 This is one of their unique selling points as users can browse hundreds of designs and they even remarket to your users if you enable that option.